 Megan DiVenti joined the 44News Team in June 2018.
-Megan is an Anchor and Reporter.
+Megan is a Anchor on 44News This Morning.

 Originally from Baltimore, Maryland, Megan grew up constantly watching local news with her family.
 From a young age she aspired to share stories that mattered in the community.

 Megan graduated from Temple University in Philadelphia, Pennsylvania with a degree in Broadcast Journalism (Go Owls!)

 Some of Megan’s career highlights include reporting from Washington D.C for the Senator swearing into office.
 In addition, Megan shares the stories of people making a positive impact across the Tri-State in her weekly “Hometown Hero” segments.

 Beyond her career, Megan volunteers with Big Brothers Big Sisters of Southwestern Indiana, the American Red Cross, and Junior League.